Recent quantum runtime (dis)advantages: Appropriate choice of a classical reference algorithm

 To make a connection with the supremacy claims of Ref.~\cite{ChandaranaKipuAdvantage}, we employ the same figure of merit, which is the time-to-ratio \({\rm TT}_{\cal R} \)~\cite{Mohseni_2023}, defined as the time required to find a solution with an energy lower than \({\cal R} E_{\rm GS}\), where \(E_{\rm GS}\) is the ground state energy of the problem instance.
 While this metric is conceptually similar to \(\medTTe\), its execution in Ref.~\cite{ChandaranaKipuAdvantage} is questionable, since it does not reflect the stochastic nature of investigated solvers.
 In~Fig.~\ref{fig:kipu_comp}, we compare SBM with the results of BF-DCQO, as well as SA and CPLEX taken from Ref.~\cite{ChandaranaKipuAdvantage}.
 The authors choose to present their results only for either the best performing instance or as an average over just a few instances.
 In App.~\ref{app:hubo}, we argue in detail why this approach is not satisfactory, especially for these particular instances, and furthermore, we show that even an optimized version of HUBO-native SA is enough to disprove their supremacy claims.
 Here, for the sake of the argument, we proceed in a similar fashion, showing SBM data for the best performing instance in Fig.~\ref{fig:kipu_comp}(a), and the average over five instances in Fig.~\ref{fig:kipu_comp}(b).
 In both cases, SBM outperforms all other solvers, including BF-DCQO.
-Nevertheless, we stress that the purpose of this comparison is not to claim any kind of supremacy, but only to highlight how easy it is to ``manufacture'' such claims by cherry-picking results.
+Nevertheless, we stress that the purpose of this comparison is not to claim any kind of supremacy, but only to highlight how easily such claims can arise from selective reporting.

-Nonetheless, an important point is to be made by looking at a particular results for \(N=100\) in Fig.~\ref{fig:kipu_comp}(a).
+Nonetheless, an important point is to be made by looking at particular results for \(N=100\) in Fig.~\ref{fig:kipu_comp}(a).
 There, it seems like BF-DCQO retains its advantage, since it achieves a better approximation ratio.
-However, the difference between SBM and BF-DCQO is miniscule (\(\Delta \mathcal{R} \simeq 0.002\)), while the corresponding \({\rm TT}_{\cal R} \) is smaller by a factor of \(2\) for SBM.
+However, the difference between SBM and BF-DCQO is minuscule (\(\Delta \mathcal{R} \simeq 0.002\)), while the corresponding \({\rm TT}_{\cal R} \) is smaller by a factor of \(2\) for SBM.
 A proper metric for comparing stochastic solvers, such as the time-to-epsilon \(\medTTe\) defined in Eq.~\eqref{eq:TTe}, should take into account both solution quality, and the expected runtime to achieve it.